king-aggor/qr-code-component-main/README.md

 ## Acknowledgments

 A big thank you to Reggae Immortal on youtube for putting together the Remembering Lucky Dube Mix.
-It helped me stay focus.
+It helped me stay focused.
 Link to the playlist-> https://www.youtube.com/watch?v=auDtNHs55KE